|Title:||Associate Head Coach/Recruiting Coordinator|

 |Previous College:||Northwestern '02|

-Associate Head Coach/Recruiting Coordinator Gabe Ribas completed his fourth year at Santa Clara and second in his current position in 2015.
+Associate Head Coach/Recruiting Coordinator Gabe Ribas is in his fifth season at Santa Clara and third in his current position in 2015-16.
 This season's pitching staff that featured All-West Coast Conference Second Team selection Reece Karalus (who was named to the NCBWA Midseason Stopper of the Year Watch List for the second straight season) as well as All-WCC Freshman Team selection Mitchell White.

 In June 2013, Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
 During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-WCC First Team closer in Karalus, an All-WCC Honorable Mention starting/relief pitcher in Jacob Steffens, and an NCBWA Stopper of the Year Mid-Season Watch List selection in Karalus.